Now that #AppSaidYes and you did too, these next steps will prepare you for life as a Mountaineer.

 Now that you’ve confirmed, you will use AppalNet – the Appalachian student portal – to access financial aid information, sign up for orientation, register for classes and stay current on upcoming enrollment steps.
 You've also been assigned an Appalachian email account.
 Appalachian uses private GMail services - find out how to login below.

-You can access your Appalachian email from anywhere via mail.google.com– just remember to enter @appstate.edu after your username.
-If you are already logged in to another GMail account, you'll need to click "Add Account" in the top right of GMail or "Sign in with a different username."
+The first step to accessing your Appalachian email is resetting your password.
+Once you do this, you can access your Appalachian email from anywhere via mail.google.com– just remember to enter @appstate.edu after your username.
+If you are already logged in to another Gmail account, you'll need to click "Add Account" in the top right of GMail or "Sign in with a different username."
 It's important to check your @appstate.edu email for notifications from Financial Aid, Housing, Orientation and other on campus partners.

 Register for Orientation